PhD Research Universal Difference: Understanding the Archetype of the Other

 Published August 2015 in the BPS Transpersonal Review, 2015, Volume 17, Number One.
 The aim of this paper is to show, via the lens of a culturally specific dream, how the transpersonal could benefit from broadening its approach to spirituality to include the wisdom of African spiritual beliefs.

 This is a pre-publication version of the following article: Searching for afrocentric spirituality within the transpersonal.

-Strange Relationship Investigating the link between Narcissism, Prejudice and Individuation - First published in Therapy Today, December 2009 issue
+Investigating the link between Narcissism, Prejudice and Individuation – First published in Therapy Today, December 2009 issue.

 The Smoke that Thunders

-A Personal perspective on how the absent father hinders the growth of black men in the new millenium - Published in The Journal of Critical Psychology Counselling and Psychotherapy in June 2007
+A Personal perspective on how the absent father hinders the growth of black men in the new millennium – Published in The Journal of Critical Psychology Counselling and Psychotherapy in June 2007.

 Exploring the link between Music and ones life process – Published in The Journal of Critical Psychology Counselling and Psychotherapy in June 2006